Florida Tint Exemption

 FL Physician Reviews Your Records

 A physician licensed by the Florida Board of Medicine reviews your uploaded medical documentation against the specific requirements of Florida Statutes §316.2953.
-Most reviews complete within 24 hours.
+Most reviews complete on a variable timeline.

 3